taiki-e/upload-rust-binary-action/README.md

           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

-### Example workflow: Include additional files
+### Example workflow: Include additional files/directories

-If you want include additional file *to the archive*, you can use the `include` option.
+If you want include additional files or directories *to the archive*, you can use the `include` option.

 ```yaml
 name: Release